-(name)
+(nam e)

 1. Pur poses of this Addendum.
-I [, , (name) (address)
+I (address) ip)

-DOB:// (city, state, zip)
+declare the followin g:

-declare the following g:
+1.1 Supported Decision Mak making agreement is to su but are not limited to: wh whom the I want to live wi document gives immediate pport and accommoda ere I want to live, the ith, and where I want t ate me to make life de services, supports, an o work, without imped cisions.
+These d d medical care lecisions include, want to receive,

-1.1 making agreement is to su but are not limited to: wh pport and accommoda ere I want to live, the ith, and where I want t ate me to make life deservices, supports, and o work, without imped for me.
-This supported decisions.
-These decisions included medical care I want to reciding my self-determination. lude, eive,
+1.2 Release of Information: information, allowing my smy confidential information, hand help me communicate ensure that my confident unauthorized access, use of any other person, provide confidential information of supporters to receive con to my supporter so nelp me understand the e my decisions based tial information is keen disclosure.
+My support or organization with my own without the confidential information that my supporter contained on this confidential pt privileged and contained privileged and conter may only released my permission.
+I also on.
+I only author an help me obta d in this confide information.
+M nfidential and se my confidentialso retain the ri rize the release of ain a copy of the ential information y supporter shall is not subject to al information to

-2. 1.2 Ap 1.2 Release of Information: This supported decision-making agreement also serves as a release of information, allowing my supporters to receive confidential information.
-I only authorize the release of my confidential information to my supporter so that my supporter can help me obtain a copy of the confidential information, help me understand the information contained in this confidential information and help me communicate my decisions based on this confidential information.
-My supporter shall ensure that my confidential information is kept privileged and confidential and is not subject to unauthorized access, use or disclosure.
-My supporter may only release my confidential information to any other person, provider or organization with my permission.
-I also retain the right to obtain my confidential information on my own without the help of my supporter.
-Appointment of Supporter(s).
+2. Ap pointment of Supporter(s).

-Primary: I appoint as prima make decisions with me: ry supporter to
+Primary : I appoint as prima make decisions with me: ry supporter to

-my(relationship),
+my(relationship), (name)

-my (name) (name)(address),
+my (name) (city, state, zip) ·, (address)

-(city, state, zip) ),
+(city, state, zip) Telephone: (,

-Telephone: () reiephone.
+Telephone: ()

-Successor : If for any reason supporter named above is not serve, I appoint as successive to serve, I appoint as successive to serve. ot reasonably able
+Successor: If for any reason supporter named above is not serve, I appoint as successions. ot reasonably able